 We use working capital and cash measures to evaluate the performance of our operations and our ability to meet our financial obligations.
 We define Working Capital as current assets less current liabilities.
 The calculation of Working Capital provides additional information and is not defined as a measure of financial performance under GAAP.
 This measure should not be considered in isolation or as a substitute for any standardized measure under GAAP.
-This information is intended to provide investors with information about our liquidity.
+This information about our liquidity.
 Other companies in our industry may calculate this measure differently than we do, limiting its usefulness as a comparative measure.

 Since our inception, our operations have primarily been financed through the issuance of our common stock, convertible preferred stock and the incurrence of debt.
-As of September 30, 2021, we had \$12,608,468 in cash and cash equivalents and \$13,027,563 in working capital.
+As of December 31, 2021, we had \$11,190,622 in cash and cash equivalents and \$10,075,538 in working capital.

-According to our management's estimates, based on our budget and proposed schedules of development, approvals and organization, we believe, although there can be no assurances, we will have sufficient capital resources to enable us to continue to implement our business plan and remain in operation for at least up to first half of 2023.
+According to our management's estimates, based on our budget and proposed schedules of development, approvals and organization, we believe, although there can be no assurances, we will have sufficient capital resources to enable us to continue to implement our business plan and remain in operation for at least up to the first half of 2023.
 During this time, we expect to use the net proceeds available to us for the following purposes: